 1. Personal Information You Choose to Provide

 Personal information about visitors to our site is collected only when knowingly and voluntarily submitted.
 For example, we may need to collect such information to provide you with further services or to answer or forward any requests or inquiries.
 It is our intention that this policy will protect your personal information from being dealt with in any way inconsistent with applicable privacy laws in Australia.

 When you register for any of our products, services or newsletters you will provide us information about yourself.

 Credit Card Information

-If you choose to avail of our services, you may need to give personal information and authorization to obtain information from various credit services.
+If you use our services, you may need to give personal information and authorisation to obtain information from various credit services.
 For example, you may need to provide the following information:

 - Mailing/billing address

 Note: When you pay via PayPal, Square, or Stripe we do not see your credit card details.